chef/automate/components/docs-chef-io/content/automate/ha_config_gen.md

 -  `ssh port no` port to do ssh, default is 22 incase you have different port then provide the ssh port no
 -  `ssh key file path` ssh key file path, same will be used to ssh to cluster instances
 -  `Automate FQDN` automate FQDN name Example `chefautomate.example.com`.
--  `Automate FQDN ARN` for Aws deployment ARN name is requied for Automate FQDN domain.
+-  `Automate FQDN ARN` for Aws deployment ARN name is required for Automate FQDN domain.
 -  `Automate FQDN Root Certificate` ssl root certificate for Automate FQDN domain.
 -  `Automate Admin Password` Admin password to login to automate dashboard.
 -  `Chef Server FQDN` automate FQDN name Example `chefserver.example.com`.